pauby/psvagrant/readme.md

    The prompt within Git repositories can show the current branch and the state of files (additions, modifications, deletions) within.

 ### Prompt for Vagrant folders
-   The prompt is defined in the profile.base.ps1 which will output a working directory as well as a basic vagrant status indicator.
+   The prompt is defined in the profile.base.ps1 which will output a working directory as well as a simple/detailed vagrant status indicator depending on your choice. profile.base.ps1 has two options which can be commented in or out.
+Don't leave both out or in.

+#### Detailed

+   A basic example layout of this status is [D:0 R:1].

+   The D(own) or 'poweroff/aborted in vagrant status' collects the number of machines for the current directory (vagrant environment) that are in that state.
+This will be colored in gray

+   The R(unning) or 'running in vagrant status' collects the number of machines for the current directory (vagrant environment) that are in that state.
+This will be colored in green

+   If there is a vagrantfile but no (D)own or (R)unning aka 'not created in vagrant status' machines you will see [-] in grey.
+This is to convey that there is a dormant vagrant environment in the current directory.

+#### Simple

    If there is an active Vagrant machine(s) you will see [^] the ^ is colorized in green.
 If there is a vagrantfile and/or folder but no Vagrant machine(s) active you will see [-].